markanderson96/EfficientLEAF/README.md

 I have included the parts of the readme from the original repo that pertain to the frontend itself. [`efficientleaf.py`](efficientleaf.py) contains the dependencies from the original repo's `leaf.py` and as such, should be complete.

-From her on in the README you are in Jan and Gerald's hands!
+From here on in the README you are in Jan and Gerald's hands!

 # EfficientLEAF: A Faster LEarnable Audio Frontend of Questionable Use
 - Authors: Jan Schlüter, Gerald Gutenbrunner